amoe/lotdd/lotdd_notes.md

 Langr recommends not commenting tests!
 But finding a way to structure them so that they don't need comments.
 This should probably apply to Python; do tests need docstrings?

+One pattern you can use is to re-derive a fixture to specialize the fixture even further.
+This is shown in `BranchServiceTest2` declared in `example16` directory.